Aerodonix/eventstore/README.md

 * Change config and restart container with `make up`

 ## Network
-* network for containers is called code-network
+* Network for containers is called code-network
-* to change network, edit the docker-compose.yml
+* To change network, edit the docker-compose.yml
-* show networks with `sudo docker network list`
+* Show networks with `sudo docker network list`
-* to join other networks use `sudo docker connect code-network <container>`
+* To join other networks use `sudo docker connect code-network <container>`